Sooner or later, shin splints will rear their ugly little faces.

 I don’t have bikes.
 I don’t have a pool.
-And I’m not Curtis Frye, so I can’t employ a philosophy of recruiting freaks, putting them in a grinder and then, if they break, getting another one.
+And I don’t have an unending supply of freaks, so I can’t employ a philosophy of recruiting freaks, putting them in a grinder and then, if they break, getting another one.

 So, here are 3 reasons athletes get shin splints and some ways to design/plan training in order to proactively head these issues off at the pass.